 Note: Levemir doesn’t include needles or syringes.
 These are sold or dispensed separately.
 Ask your pharmacist for details.

-You can inject Levemir under the skin of your belly, thigh, or upper arm.
+You can inject Levemir under the skin of your abdomen, thigh, or upper arm.
 It’s best to choose a different injection site (the spot where you inject your dose) each time.
 Using the same injection site over and over can make your skin irritated, hardened, or lumpy.
 You should also avoid injecting insulin into areas of skin that are already damaged or thickened.
 Doing so can cause changes in your blood sugar level.

 For information on Levemir expiration, storage, and disposal, see this article.